Out of all of the incredible tools Facebook has created for marketers, perhaps the most useful is the Facebook Pixel.

 - Build website custom audiences (WCAs) of all website visitors for retargeting.

 - Create audiences of people that have taken the desired action (leads, purchases etc) to exclude from retargeting.
-This saves you money and stops leads and customers from getting annoyed by seeing ads asking them to take an action that they’ve already performed.
+This saves you money and stops leads and customers from getting annoyed.

-- Create lookalike audiences in seconds, these are groups of people with very similar characteristics to the seed audience the pixel creates.
-These pixel based lookalikes will dynamically update over time so they will always be relevant when using them in cold traffic campaigns.
+- Create lookalike audiences in seconds.
+These pixel-based lookalikes will dynamically update over time so they will always be relevant when using them in cold traffic campaigns.

 - You can optimize for conversions.
 A recent AdEspresso $1,000 experiment showed that optimizing for link clicks cost 3.4 times more per conversion than when optimizing for conversions.
 Simply put the pixel allows you to get the same results for $1,000 that you’d get by spending $3,400 on ads when not using the pixel.